The telephone consultation at s.a.m health

 Our laboratory carries out different analyses for syphilis.
 Depending on whether you have previously had a syphilis infection or not, we will either only test for antibodies in the case of a first infection or whether there is a new infection.
 It is therefore important to inform us if a syphilis infection has been diagnosed by a doctor between two s.a.m. health test kits.

-If our laboratory detects a new infection, you will also receive a text message with a callback request.
+If our laboratory detects a new infection, you will also receive an information in your accoun with a callback request.
 The advisor will then discuss the next steps so that the infection can be treated.
 This is important, as untreated syphilis can have serious health consequences later on.

 Counseling for chlamydia and gonorrhea

-In this case, you will also receive a text message with a callback request.
+In this case, you will also receive a notification in your account with a callback request.
 The purpose of the call is to discuss treatment options.
 If desired, the advisor will also help you to be referred to a doctor.